HarryNash/learn-a-script/README.md

   - If I get it 100% correct then display a joyous gif and continue
   - If I get it 95%> correct then display a pleased gif with a git diff showing my mistake, conceal the git diff whilst there is new text in the box
   - If I get it <95% correct then display a sad gif with a git diff showing my mistake, conceal the git diff whilst there is new text in the box
+- Add a gear to configure whether we care about punctuation, case and minimum percentage correctness
+- Display time worked
+- Display total accuracy of first attempts
+- Display prev line, faded
+- Add label for textfield eg "Line 3/10"
+- Deploy it
 # Extras

 - Have a starter-mode where it displays a random selection of half the words